Sharing#

 Audit trail#

-Each share-link tracks who created it (createdBy), when it was created (createdAt), and when it was last accessed by a guest (lastAccessedAt).
+Each share-link tracks who created it (createdBy), when it was created (createdAt), when it was last modified (updatedAt), and when it was last accessed by a guest (lastAccessedAt).
 Creating, modifying, or deleting a share-link generates space events visible to all collaborators.

 Lifecycle with file deletion#